agilepro/epiconsciousness/docs/Religion/Conversion/faith.md

 > Q: I am not arguing that science is a hoax.
 Instead, you have faith in the process by which they make the TV work.
 They told you what the process was and you believe them.

-If regligion was used instead of science, then your TV and cell phones would not be working right now.
+If religion was used instead of science, then your TV and cell phones would not be working right now.
 If science is just a party trick, how do you explain that technology actually works?
 Note that religion has _never_ produced a single new technology that worked.

 > But you have never built a TV by yourself and made it work.
 Therefore you have faith and man’s manual on how to make a TV and i have faith in God’s manual on life.